-Copies of the Print Tech spot colour, off-set printed ‘test sheet’ are available from the OA Mapping Committee Chairperson.
+Copies of the Print Tech spot colour, off-set printed ‘test sheet’ may be available from the OA Mapping Committee Chairperson.

 When digitally printing maps it is critical that map colours match as much as is possible the colours of the spot colour, off-set printed Print Tech ‘test sheet’.

 When comparing map colours it is useful to print colour blocks at one side of the map as per example, and then compare directly to the colour blocks of the ‘test sheet’.

 In the same way as above the course marking colour can also be printed as a block colour at the side of the map.
 The recommended setting for the colour Purple is 30%Cyan, 100%Magenta, 15%Yellow and 0%Black.
 In OCAD the default colour setting for Purple of 100% Magenta is unsuitable particularly for colour blind orienteers.

 As colour output varies from printer to printer, particularly from inkjet printers to laser printers, colour settings may need to be varied for each printer so as to achieve the best result.
 In all cases it is necessary to do trial print runs of the course map and check colours against the ‘test sheet’, and make adjustments as appropriate.
 If using an off-white waterproof paper it may be necessary to increase colour strength to ensure good differentiation of map colours.

 To assist in the process of matching colour out put to the official colours the following colour swatch charts in OCAD9 format may assist:

 A test sheet for Pretex paper is available from the Map Sport web site.

 G-Print paper is recommended by the IOF PrintTech project although in Australia this paper is not available but replaced with Impress DM Matt, 100gsm.